For some people, government help is on hand to pay energy bills when cold snaps start to bite

 Those eligible should be paid automatically.
 There is no need to apply.

 You’ll get £25 for each seven-day period of very cold weather - if the average temperature in your area is recorded as, or forecast to be, zero degrees Celsius - between November 1 and March 31.

 After each period of very cold weather in your area, you should get a payment within 14 working days.

-Because the scheme has been active since November 1 last year, some areas have met the criteria for payments twice - which means they can claim a double payment of £50.
+Because the scheme has been active since November 1 in 2022, some areas have met the criteria for payments twice - which means they can claim a double payment of £50.

-Bainbridge in North Yorkshire, for example, met the criteria from December 6-12 and between December 13-19.
+Bainbridge in North Yorkshire, for example, met the criteria from December 6-12 and between December 13-19 in 2022.